paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

   (G) Potential consequences to national security, public safety, or law enforcement if threats posed by unmanned aircraft systems are not mitigated or defeated.

+(9) The term “correctional facility” means any jail, prison, or any other penal or detention facility operated by a State, local, Tribal, or territorial law enforcement agency, or by a private party that is under contract with a State, local, Tribal, or territorial law enforcement agency, and used to house individuals who have been arrested, detained, held, or charged with or convicted of criminal offenses.

+(10) The term “critical infrastructure” has the meaning given the term in subsection (e) of [section 5195c of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5195c&num=0&edition=prelim).

-**(l) Department of Homeland Security assessment**
+**(m) Department of Homeland Security assessment**

 (1) **Report** — Not later than 1 year after October 5, 2018, the Secretary shall conduct, in coordination with the Attorney General and the Secretary of Transportation, an assessment to the appropriate congressional committees, including—

   (A) an evaluation of the threat from unmanned aircraft systems to United States critical infrastructure (as defined in this chapter) and to domestic large hub airports (as defined in [section 40102 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40102&num=0&edition=prelim));

-  (B) an evaluation of current Federal and 77 So in original.
+  (B) an evaluation of current Federal and 88 So in original.
 Probably should be “Federal,”.
 State, local, territorial, or tribal law enforcement authorities to counter the threat identified in subparagraph (A), and recommendations, if any, for potential changes to existing authorities to allow State, local, territorial, and tribal law enforcement to assist Federal law enforcement to counter the threat where appropriate;

   (C) an evaluation of the knowledge of, efficiency of, and effectiveness of current procedures and resources available to owners of critical infrastructure and domestic large hub airports when they believe a threat from unmanned aircraft systems is present and what additional actions, if any, the Department of Homeland Security or the Department of Transportation could implement under existing authorities to assist these entities to counter the threat identified in subparagraph (A);